HD60Hz/squad-lab1-store/README.md

 class InventoryFileDB:
     file_name = "inventory"

-  def __init__(self, dir_path: str, file_type: Types = Types.CSV):
+  def __init__(self, file_type: Types = Types.CSV):
         if file_type not in Types:
             raise ValueError("Error: Invalid inventory database file type")

-        if not (os.path.isdir(dir_path) and os.access(dir_path, os.W_OK)):
-            raise Exception("Error: Invalid inventory database directory path")

-        self.__dir_path = dir_path
+        self.__dir_path = DATA_DIR
         self.__file_type = file_type
 ```
 Because we want to support multiple types of file.
-The ``Types`` [Enum](https://docs.python.org/3/library/enum.html) is a class definition that allow to listing, referencing and hinting (var types) the file types that well be used (for example InventoryFileDB instanciation)
+The ``Types`` [Enum](https://docs.python.org/3/library/enum.html) is a class definition that allows the listing, referencing and hinting (var types) of file types that will be used (for example in InventoryFileDB instanciation)

-To create the file database, we need to provide some configuration like the path in the file system where to put the inventory data and inside a file of which type.
-Using the ``os`` module, we can validate the existance and write access of the target directory
+To create the database, we need to provide some configuration like the above mentioned file type
+We will come back to it later but let's assume the existence of ``DATA_DIR`` that contains the path to the application data directory

 For sake of simplicity, we will restrict the api of the database to : ``save_products`` and ``load_products``